 I will be the first to tell you that I wasn’t sure what to expect from the cruise we took to Alaska’s Inside Passage aboard Holland America’s Eurodam.
-We don’t typically gravitate toward cruises, but everyone had told us that cruising to Alaska is a good way to cover some serious ground for your first trip.
-Before we left, Dane and I had been researching traveler reviews and to be totally honest – they weren’t glowing.
+We don’t typically gravitate toward cruise vacations, but everyone had told us that cruising to Alaska on Holland America is a good way to cover some serious ground for your first trip.
+Before we left, Dane and I had been researching traveler cruise reviews and to be totally honest – they weren’t glowing.
 We had both only been on a cruise ship as teens, so our memories were hazy and didn’t include food/bars, transportation logistics or excursion packages.
 We remembered them being great, but for different reasons than we would probably consider great as adults, if that makes sense.
 We were young, so our parents had handled all of it!
-Today I’m sharing how our trip panned out and what I really thought about our 7-day Holland America Cruise to Alaska.
+Needless to say, a week out from our trip I had no idea what to expect from our planned Holland America Alaska cruise!
+Today I’m sharing how our cruise trip to Alaska panned out, what I loved, what I could have done without and what I really thought about our 7-day Holland America cruise to Alaska.
 Let’s dive in…

 What I Really Thought About Our 7-Day Holland America Cruise To Alaska